maheshnaidu65/Correlation-via-clustering/README.md

-# NLP and Text Analytics for Regression
+# Text analytics and clustering for classifier design

 This work describes how clustering and NLP together can be used to design an efficient multi-label classifer.
 The problem statement is to predict the number of retweets for tweets during demonetization phase in India.
 Demonetization was an exercise by the government of India in 2016 aimed at curbing corruption.
 The data set consists of 14000 tweets along with other attributes like time of tweet, date of tweet, retweet count etc. I attempted to predict the approximate number of retweets for a given tweet.